1.24. How to export data

-Web GIS allows to export data from Vector layers and PostGIS layer in GeoJSON, CSV, ESRI Shape, AutoCAD DXF and Mapinfo TAB formats.
-Depending on a format, additional file components are exported making further use of exported data more convenient.
-For example CSVT (field structure description) and PRJ (coordinate system description) are added to CSV and CPG (codepage) to ESRI Shape.
+Depending on the format, additional file components are exported making further use of the exported data more convenient.
+For example CSVT (field structure description) and PRJ (coordinate system description) are added to CSV and CPG (codepage) to ESRI Shapefile.

 To export data: